Bogdanp/molten/docs/source/reference.rst

 Contrib
 -------

+SQLAlchemy
+^^^^^^^^^^

+The ``SQLAlchemyComponent`` automatically creates database session objects whenever a handler requests a parameter whose type is ``sqlalchemy.Session``.

+This component depends on the |SettingsComponent|.

+.. autoclass:: molten.contrib.sqlalchemy.SQLAlchemyEngineComponent
+.. autoclass:: molten.contrib.sqlalchemy.SQLAlchemySessionComponent
+.. autoclass:: molten.contrib.sqlalchemy.SQLAlchemyMiddleware

 Settings
 ^^^^^^^^

-The ``SettingsComponents`` loads environment-specific settings from a TOML config file.
+The ``SettingsComponent`` loads environment-specific settings from a TOML config file.
 You'll have to install the ``toml`` package yourself before using this module.